 Most Display campaigns begin with targeting expansion enabled and set to the least amount of expansion.
 To focus on reach or performance, you can maximize for both by increasing to the maximum expansion setting.

 Increasing the rate of expansion will increase your targeting to reach more potential customers.
 You’ll also see weekly reach estimates based on your settings, which reflect the additional traffic inventory available and potential impressions.

 Expansion currently works across most display targeting tactics.
 For example:

 - For contextual targeting, such as content keywords, expansion is based on the keywords you’re currently targeting.
 Google Ads will expand to additional, semantically relevant keywords or topics.
 So if your keyword is “pens,” the first stage of slider may extend to “felt-tip pens" and “ballpoint pens,” but the maximum reach stage might show your ads in contexts related to “whiteboard markers” or “mechanical pencils”—if there’s data to suggest that those keywords will lead to conversions.

-Automatic targeting is available for all Display ad groups.
-However, there is currently limited functionality on specific targeting types, such as Demographics and Placements in which targeting expansion feature is not yet possible.
+Targeting expansion is available for all standard Display ad groups.
+However, there is currently limited functionality on specific targeting types (such as demographics), in which targeting expansion is not yet possible.

-Smart display campaigns, which are highly automated, use another type of automated targeting, combining contextual and audience-based targeting.
+Smart Display campaigns use another type of automated targeting, combining contextual and audience-based targeting.
 They also automatically remarket to people who've recently visited your site and who are likely to convert.
-There is no need to use targeting expansion setting manually for Smart display campaigns.
+There’s no targeting expansion setting for Smart Display campaigns.